bimdata/documentation/src/viewer/reference/$viewer.md

 The `globalContext` and the `localContext` objects are related to [windows](/viewer/customize_the_ui.html#window) and the viewer UI in general.
 The `globalContext` is the whole UI while the `localContext` is the [window](/viewer/customize_the_ui.html#window) where the code is executed.

-These two objects share a similar API except for the `getPlugin(pluginName)` and `getPlugins(pluginName)` methods.
 A plugin must have a unique name in a window, but many plugins with the same name can be instanciated in the viewer if they belong to different windows.
-That is why `globalContext.getPlugins(pluginName)` returns an Array of plugins, while `localContext.getPlugin(pluginName)` returns a simple plugin (if it exists).
+That is why `globalContext.plugins.get(pluginName)` returns an Array of plugins, while `localContext.plugins.get(pluginName)` returns a simple plugin.

 ### Spinners